petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Audience - Viewer Segments

-The top segments who viewed the page or asset.
+Theses are the top segments who viewed the page or asset.
 Each bar in the chart shows the total number of individuals that viewed the page or asset who are part of that segment.
 The bar also gives a value of what percent of the known individuals who viewed that page or asset are part of that segment.

 For a given time range, the percentage is calculated as,